Gopal Krishna Pillai

-Gopal Krishna Pillai or G. K. Pillai (born 30 November 1949) is a retired Indian Administrative Service officer and the former Home Secretary in the Government of India.
-He was educated at Bishop Cotton Boys' School, Bangalore, the St. Joseph's College, Bangalore and at IIT Madras.
+Gopal Krishna Pillai or G. K. Pillai (born 30 Nov 1949) is a retired Indian Administrative Service officer and the former Home Secretary in the Government of India.
+He was born into a Nair family in Kerala.
+He was educated at Bishop Cotton Boys' School, Bangalore, and at the St. Joseph's College, Bangalore.
+He then obtained an M.Sc from IIT Madras.
 He belongs to the Kerala cadre of the 1972 batch of I.A.S.

 Career

 G.K.
 Pillai held diverse positions in the state government of Kerala such as: